Metadrop/ddev-aljibe/README.md

 ### Working with frontend themes
 #### Process custom themes CSS

-By default there is one theme defined in .ddev/aljibe.yml.
-You can add multiple themes.
-To process them, run:
+By default there is one theme defined in .ddev/aljibe.yml with the name "custom_theme".
+You can [add multiple themes](#advanced-configuration).
+To transpile them, run:

 ```sh
 ddev frontend production [theme_name]